 In the world of recruitment, what you measure, you can improve.
 It’s crucial to establish clear, measurable diversity recruiting metrics to track your progress.
 Here are some essential metrics for your team:

-• Employee Satisfaction (D&I): Gauge employee satisfaction with regards to Diversity and Inclusion (D&I) efforts.
+- Employee Satisfaction (D&I): Gauge employee satisfaction with regard to Inclusion and Diversity and Inclusion (D&I) efforts.

-• Recognition and Awards: Pay attention to awards and recognitions from diversity interest and advocacy groups for your D&I initiatives.
+- Recognition and Awards: Pay attention to awards and recognitions from inclusion and diversity interests and advocacy groups for your D&I initiatives.

 To measure individual recruiter effectiveness, consider these metrics recommended by Dr. John Sullivan, a renowned HR thought leader: